 Travel insurance is highly recommended

-10:30 Meet your hosts, Alison, Sidney and Rebekah at Charles de Gaulle Airport.
+10:30 Meet your hosts Alison and Sidney at Charles de Gaulle Airport.
 We will make our way to Normandy where we begin our Culinary Tour de France in the picturesque village of Camembert.

 Camembert is a soft, creamy, surface-ripened cow’s milk cheese, it is a true symbol of France.
 In just 2 centuries it has become so familiar to us that it is now considered part of our national gastronomic heritage.
 A local speciality that is also very popular beyond our borders, it is paradoxically the epitome of French refinement.
 In 1791 during the French revolution and just a short distance from here in Beaumoncel manor, Camembert was born out of an encounter between a cantankerous priest and Marie Harel – a farmer living in the Auge.
 In the heart of the village of Camembert a late 18th / early 19th century building has been restored to become home to the Maison de Camembert.
 It offers a showcase for the most emblematic of French cheeses and pays tribute to Marie Harel in the historic place in which this great saga began.

-We will make our way further up to the coast where we will check into our hotel in the picturesque town of Bayeux.
+We will make our way further up to the coast where we will check into our charming guesthouse in the picturesque town of Bayeux.

-20.00 Tonight we will enjoy a French dinner in the restaurant of the hotel.
+20.00 Tonight we will enjoy a dinner in a traditional French restaurant

 9.00 After breakfast we go to visit the Omaha Beach, one of the Normandy landing beaches during the Second World War.